grisha/grisha.github.com/source/_posts/2016-12-28-simple-tgres-part-ii-a-high-rate-counter.markdown

-In my experience instrumenting my apps with simple counters like this and having them available directly from the app without having to send them to some statd server somewhere has been extremely useful in helping understand performance and other issues.
+In my experience instrumenting my apps with simple counters like this and having them available directly from the app without having to send them to a separate statsd server somewhere has been extremely useful in helping understand performance and other issues.